BigCommerce vs Shopify (2026) — Which is the Better Online Store Builder?

 Online retailers like this model because it gives them a low-cost way to start a business — you don’t have to spend a lot of money buying or manufacturing goods before you start selling.

-Dropshipping apps in Shopify – at time of writing, there are 530 available
+Dropshipping apps in Shopify – at the time of writing (January 2025), there are 765 available

 Both Shopify and BigCommerce facilitate dropshipping.
 To get going with this, you’ll need to install an app from BigCommerce or Shopify’s app store.

-Key options here include DSers for Shopify or Ali Express Dropshipping for BigCommerce; and the popular print-on-demand apps Printful and Printify work with both platforms (you can learn more about these in our Printful review or our Printful vs Printify shootout).
+Key options here include DSers for Shopify or Ali Express Dropshipping for BigCommerce; and the popular print-on-demand apps Printful and Printify work with both platforms (you can learn more about these in our Printful review, our Printify review or our Printful vs Printify shootout).

 As discussed above, the Shopify app store contains significantly more apps than the BigCommerce equivalent — and as you might expect, this plays out when it comes to dropshipping apps too.
-There are a lot more options to choose from with Shopify (at time of writing, Shopify returns 530 results when you search for dropshipping apps in its app store, while BigCommerce returns just 30).
+I was presented with 765 results when searching for dropshipping apps in the Shopify app store, but just 34 in BigCommerce’s.

 Point of Sale (POS) options in Shopify and BigCommerce